TKCERT/mail-security-tester/README.md

 ## Installation

-The mail security testing framework is developed with Python 3.
+The mail security testing framework works with with Python >=3.5.
 Just pull this repository and go ahead.
 No further dependencies are required.

 ## Usage